zaoyang/30-days-of-web-development/day-12/day-12.cq.md

 The reason it's important to know what selector is relatively more specific is that the more specific selector trumps the less specific selectors.

-Thus, if I set a paragraph to <span style="color:blue">blue</span> using the tag selector, but also set the same paragraph to <span style="color:hotpink">hotpink</span> using the Id selector, the paragraph will be hotpink, not blue.
+If I set a paragraph to <span style="color:blueviolet">blueviolet</span> using the tag selector, but also set the same paragraph to <span style="color:hotpink">hotpink</span> using the Id selector, the paragraph will be hotpink, not blueviolet.

-// ARG: probably need a different screenshot
 ![](public/assets/pink-vs-blue.png)

 To better understand the selector hierarchy, I am going to use an analogy and refer back to it as I walk through each selector's definition.